RWE joins forces with Equinor, Hydro to bid for Norway's offshore wind

 “A large-scale offshore wind farm at Soerlige Nordsjoe II could play a key role in expanding the North Sea as an offshore energy hub and create new industrial opportunities for Norway as an energy nation,” Equinor renewables chief Paal Eitrheim said.

-On Tuesday, another group, including Germany's EnBW (EBKG.DE), said it intended to bid in the same part of the North Sea, presenting plans for a 1,400 MW project at an investment cost of up to 35 billion Norwegian crowns ($4.2 bln).
-L5N2NC1F9
+On Tuesday, another group, including Germany’s EnBW, said it intended to bid in the same part of the North Sea, presenting plans for a 1,400 MW project at an investment cost of up to 35 billion Norwegian crowns ($4.2 bln).
+[L5N2NC1F9]

 Equinor declined to say how big its project could become in terms of capacity and investment, which will depend on the tender details to be presented by the government in June, company spokesman Eskil Eriksen told Reuters.